spatialnimbios/testcases/UnitTests/IrreversibleBinding3D/README.md

 Sphere with R=0.03628um or box with L=0.05849um

 # Simulation parameters
 Due to the relatively high density (16mM), a small time-step needs to be taken.
 Same dt used for all single-particle methods.
+This is relevant because the kinetics for Smoldyn is actually dependent on the time-step size.

 time-step: 1ns